8 Best Instagrammable Yosemite Photo Spots

 Half Dome is arguably the most iconic view of the park.
 And one of the most stunning spots to view Yosemite’s Half Dome is from Glacier Point.

-If you’re really down for working hard for the pic, you can climb to the top of Half Dome and get one of these epic shots.
+If you’re really down for working hard for the pic, you can climb to the top of Half Dome and get one of these epic shots (but a permit is required!)

 2 Bridal Veil Falls